 WWII shelters and catacombs

-While I considered myself lucky to be the only person in the grotto, I no longer felt this way upon entering the burial site of early Christians which was later used as air raid shelters during WWII.
+Whilst I considered myself lucky to be the only person in the grotto, I no longer felt this way upon entering the burial site of early Christians which was later used as air raid shelters during WWII.

-I normally wouldn’t consider myself faint-hearted when it comes to such tourist attractions.
-As a matter of fact, I find them really fascinating.
-However, throughout my entire visit there, I felt rather uneasy and I was very relieved whenever someone else passed by.
-There were a lot of poorly lit corridors and I was afraid I was going to get lost.
 It also didn’t help that my iPhone camera started acting up.
 Although everything looked perfectly fine on the screen, once I released the shutter, the photos would come out with strange colourful stripes.
-I am sure there is a logical explanation for it, but at the time, it sent shivers down my spine and made me head towards the exit sooner than I was planning to.
+I am sure there is a logical explanation for it.
+However, at the time, it sent shivers down my spine and made me head towards the exit sooner than I was planning to.

 Once I was reunited with my friend, we stumbled upon an opulently decorated street.
 My guess is that it was in preparation for the Feast of St. Joseph taking place in Rabat every March.
-Having snapped dozens of photographs, we finally proceeded to make our way towards the gates of Mdina.

 Visiting Malta’s Silent City, Mdina

 Built by the Phoenicians around 4,000 years ago, it was initially part of the same landscape as the neighbouring city of Rabat.
 It wasn’t until Malta was conquered by the Arabs that defensive walls were built around the city.
 This created the impression of a closed fortress that can only be entered through three gates.
 The Main Gate was actually one of the filming locations for Game of Thrones.
-I’m one of the people who haven’t seen a single episode though, so it was never a reason for me to visit.
+I’m one of the people who haven’t seen a single episode, though, so it was never a reason for me to visit.

-With all the empty streets, closed doors and shutters, it was as if we had entered an abandoned city.
-It didn’t bother us at all though.
+With all the empty streets, closed doors, and shutters, it was as if we had entered an abandoned city.
+It didn’t bother us at all, though.
 Quite the opposite – it felt like we were let in on some well-kept secret.
 Only an occasional passerby would remind us that we didn’t in fact have this fairytale city all to ourselves.
 We also loved the element of surprise not knowing what we were going to discover after turning another corner.

 Mdina Glass